rudolfgrauberger/sonar-cxx-wiki/Code-checkers.md

 This formatting has been verified with PC-lint 9.0k.
 For further details on how to configure PC-lint please refer to [product page](http://www.gimpel.com/html/pcl.htm).

-To extend the set of known PC-lint rules define them in the file _$SONARQUBEHOME/extensions/rules/pclint_.
-See [[Extending the code analysis]] for details.
+To extend the set of known PC-lint rules see [[Extending the code analysis]].

 _Note: Rules for this tool are disabled by default, so they need to be enabled in the relevant quality profile before they can be imported into SonarQube._